rupeshtiwari/rupeshtiwari.github.io/_posts/2018-11-20-establishing-goals.md

 ---
 layout: post
 title: Establishing Goals
-date: 2018-11-20 20:52:32.000000000 -05:00
+date: 2018-11-21T01:52:32.000Z
 type: post
 published: true
 comments: true
 social-share: true
 categories:
   - Communication
   - Personal Development
 tags:
   - Communication
   - goals
   - Personal Developent
 meta:
-  _thumbnail_id: '578'
+  _thumbnail_id: "578"
   _publicize_twitter_user: "@roopkt"
+  _wpas_mess: >-
-  _wpas_mess: Sort out your life goals.
+    Sort out your life goals.
 Write them up in a paper using pen.
-When you
-    write goal on paper it becomes more concrete.
+When you write goal on paper it becomes more concrete.
 You do not need to worry how those goals will happen.
 Believe it whatever you will write will happen !
 While writing don't think will this goal happen or not.
 How this magic happens ?
     Your subconscious mind will make it happen for you.
 For Subconscious mind there is nothing impossible.
 There is no boundary for your subconscious mind it can go beyond anything.
+  advanced_seo_description: >-
-  advanced_seo_description: Sort out your life goals.
-Write them up in a paper using
+    Sort out your life goals.
+Write them up in a paper using pen.
-    pen.
 When you write goal on paper it becomes more concrete.
 You do not need to worry how those goals will happen.
 Believe it whatever you will write will happen !
 While writing don't think will this goal happen or not.
 How this magic happens ?
-  _wpas_done_all: '1'
+  _wpas_done_all: "1"
+  _jetpack_related_posts_cache: >-
-  _jetpack_related_posts_cache: a:1:{s:32:"8f6677c9d6b0f903e98ad32ec61f8deb";a:2:{s:7:"expires";i:1609848122;s:7:"payload";a:3:{i:0;a:1:{s:2:"id";i:3421;}i:1;a:1:{s:2:"id";i:311;}i:2;a:1:{s:2:"id";i:850;}}}}
+    a:1:{s:32:"8f6677c9d6b0f903e98ad32ec61f8deb";a:2:{s:7:"expires";i:1609848122;s:7:"payload";a:3:{i:0;a:1:{s:2:"id";i:3421;}i:1;a:1:{s:2:"id";i:311;}i:2;a:1:{s:2:"id";i:850;}}}}
-  _wp_old_date: '2018-11-15'
+  _wp_old_date: "2018-11-15"
-  _qode-like: '0'
+  _qode-like: "0"
-  wpmm_postgrid_views: '490'
+  wpmm_postgrid_views: "490"
 author:
   login: rupeshtiwari
   email: roopkt@gmail.com
   display_name: Rupesh Tiwari
   first_name: Rupesh
   last_name: Tiwari
-permalink: "/establishing-goals/"
+permalink: /establishing-goals/
+description:
-description: "\n\t\t\t\tSort out your life goals.
+  "\n\t\t\t\tSort out your life goals.
 Write them up in a paper using pen.
 When you write goal on paper it becomes more concrete.
 You do not need to worry how those goals will happen.
 Believe it whatever you will write will happen !
   While writing don't think will this goal happen or not.
 How this magic happens ?
 Your subconscious mind will make it happen for you.
 For Subconscious mind there is nothing impossible.
 There is no boundary for your subconscious mind it can go beyond anything.\t\t"
+toc: true
 ---

 <p>
 				In this article we are going to talk about.
 What goals are ?
 How to set Goals ?
 What makes really good goal ?</p>
 <h2>Organize your life goal</h2>